p0mvn/swaprouter-workshop/README.md

 ## Prerequisites

-### Option 1: Quick Install with Osmosis Installer
+### Option 1: Quick Install with Osmosis Installer (Recommended)

-TODO
+TODO: Update installer, provide instructions here

 ### Option 2: Manual Install

-TODO
+Follow [this](https://docs.osmosis.zone/cosmwasm/local/localosmosis) guide from the Osmosis docs.

+See the versions of the tools required for this workshop in the FAQ section.

 ## CosmWasm Fundamentals